 If you got sicker because they failed to check your medication and treat your condition with care, you may have grounds for a lawsuit.
 Your lawyer can help you file a claim against their hospital, pharmacy, or doctor group.

 Proving fault in a drug defect claim isn’t always easy.
 You may be unable to answer questions like, “Who’s responsible for defective drug injuries?” without help.
-Luckily, you have help from the lawyers at Kohan & Bablove LLP.
+Luckily, you have help from the lawyers at Kohan & Bablove Injury Attorneys.
 Reach out for a free consultation with our lawyers by calling 1-844-404-2400 or by filling out the online contact form below.